Creating an application

-To create and register your RingCentral application, start by signing in to the RingCentral Developer Console with your account login and password.
+To create your RingCentral application, start by signing in to the RingCentral Developer Console with your account login and password.
 If you do not have RingCentral account, please sign up.

 After you login you will be taken to the Apps Console where all of your apps are listed and can be managed.
 Click the "Create App" button.

 Is the Create App button disabled?

 If you see the "Create App" button, but it is disabled, then your account lacks the permission required to create an app.
 Contact your account's administrator to request this permission.

 Select your app type

 RingCentral allows developers to create a number of different types of apps.
 Each type may expose different configuration options and/or capabilities specific to that app.
 The two app types we currently support are:

 REST API App - this is by far the most common type of app created by developers as it gives developers generalized access to our wide selection of APIs available across our MVP product-line (voice, SMS, meetings, team messaging, call logging, call control, etc.)